Lamela, Zenica

 Lamela is a residential building in Zenica, Bosnia and Herzegovina.
-It is the tallest building in the city, with a height of 101.09 m, and it has 27 floors.
-Designed by architect Slobodan Jovandić, the buidling was completed in 1976.
-At the time, it was the tallest residential building in Bosnia and Herzegovina.
+Standing at a height of 102 m, with 27 floors, it is the tallest building in the city.
+Designed by the architect Slobodan Jovandić, it was completed in 1976 and became the country's first modern skyscraper.
+Upon its completion, it held the title of the tallest building in Bosnia and Herzegovina for a decade, until it was surpassed by the UNITIC Towers in Sarajevo in 1986.